 The best options that I used to get an invitation letter are two:

-- iVisa: a bit cheaper than HotelsPro; it costs about USD$16 and can be paid by credit card or Paypal.
+- Russia Support: it costs USD$19 and also can be paid by credit card or Paypal.

-They are a registered tour operating business and are authorized by the Ministry to provide letters of invitation.
-A letter of invitation costs 1.200 rubles (about AUD$24).
+They are a registered tour operating business.
+A letter of invitation costs 1.200 rubles (about AUD$25).
 Once you have paid they will send you the letter by email in a few minutes.
 The price is the same for both single and double entry visas and can be much more expensive through other providers.

 To get the letter, head to the reservation form: http://russiau.com/hotelspro-visa-support/